microspector/microspector/README.md

 - [ ] Support `IS` operator to check type of a var in json
 - [ ] Support arrays
 - [ ] Print a better summary of the execution
-- [ ] Make stats reachable in code
+- [ ] Make stats reachable in script
 - [ ] Support setting nested variables